naturalis/naturalis_data_api/nl.naturalis.nba.etl/src/test/resources/nl/naturalis/nba/etl/README.md

 3) Makes sure EleasticSearch is up and running!

-4) If you want to run all test at once using the Suite class AllTests.java makes sure you update the VM arguments to increase the virtual memory for Test VM, the tests will fail otherwise as it will run out of Heap space for e.g. set the Xms and Xmx values to :
+4) If you want to run all test at once using the Suite class AllTests.java makes sure you update the VM arguments for AllTest.java to increase the virtual memory for Test VM, the tests will fail otherwise as it will run out of Heap space for e.g. set the Xms and Xmx values to :
 -Xms512m
 -Xmx4096m